Mike Faria

 Mike Faria (born 4 March 1957) is an American former speedway rider.
 He earned 7 caps for the United States national speedway team.

 Speedway career

 Faria is a three times North American champion, winning the AMA National Speedway Championship in 1990, 1991 and 1997.

-He rode in the top tier of British Speedway from 1988 until 1996, riding for various clubs, the first of which was Belle Vue Aces in 1988.
+Faria rode in the top tier of British Speedway from 1988 until 1996, riding for various clubs, the first of which was Belle Vue Aces in 1988.
 Faria remained a Belle Vue asset but signed for Edinburgh Monarchs in 1995.